Abhibhav2003/Javascript/README.md

 # Javascript
-This repository contains content of JavaScript which I learnt, along with some projects that I made
+This repository contains JavaScript content that I learnt, along with some projects.